1j01/simple-console/README.md

 * Light and dark styles

+* Easy rich HTML output

 * Command history acessible with up/down arrow keys, saved to `localStorage`

-* Easy rich HTML output

-* Includes `aria` attributes
+* Doesn't create a duplicate history entry if you re-enter the last command

+* Lets you delete history entries with <kbd>Shift+Delete</kbd>

+* Includes [`aria`][] attributes, which is something you should care about

 ## Usage